c0pperdragon/D-Video/README.md

 Clearly for every computer model there is a different way how to extract video information from the video chip, and so the converter device must support all different signal types needed.

-That will be done by using and FPGA that can be programmed the meet the specific requirements of the system.
+That will be done by using an FPGA that can be programmed to the meet the specific requirements of the system.
 In the first step I am using an external FPGA board (specifically the Cylcone V GX starter kit), but I am planning to design and build a small fpga board that can be fit into each vintage computer in question.